 Amazon is still unlikely to officially announce the date of its annual sales event until much closer to the time, but we think the retailer will once again run a 48-hour mega-sale with thousands of daily deals during the middle of July.

 Fifth: July 15-16, 2019

 Last year, Prime Day was moved to June 21-22 for the first time.
 The event came just eight months after Amazon was forced to postpone Prime Day until mid-October, following stock shortages and delivery delays caused by the coronavirus pandemic in 2020.

-Prior to this, Prime Day was always held in July.
+Prior to this, Prime Day was always held in July and it looks like the retailer is ready to return to that month again in 2022.
 It started as a 24-hour shopping event back in 2015, before growing to 30 hours in July 2017 and later expanding to a full two days.

 What is Amazon Prime Day?

 Prime Day is Amazon's biggest sale of the year.
-Usually held during the summer months, the annual two-day deals event is for Prime members only - while there are non-Prime offers on the site throughout the sale, all the best discounts are Prime Day deals.
+The annual two-day deals event is regularly held in the summer months for Prime members only.
+And while there are non-Prime offers on the site throughout the sale, all the best discounts are Prime Day deals.

 Prime Day originally started in 2015 as a celebration of Amazon's 20th anniversary.
 Designed to encourage people to spend outside of the October-December holiday season, the online retailer says its only goal was to "offer a volume of deals greater than Black Friday".